MKTCLounge/MKTCLounge.github.io/index.md

 iii.a).
 Lap-trolling is defined as purposefully taking a lap behind the others in order to sabotage the players in the top positions, you try to kill it to let your mates pass.​ iii.b).
 Concrete evidences are required to prove lap-trolling.​

-N. Hosts that start the room with less than 8 players, close the room for no reason, or otherwise cause unnecessary disruptions will receive -50 MMR strike, and may be prohibited from hosting in the future.
-This applies in the same way in case a sub requires it.
+M. Players who abuse the temprole by requesting to play new mogis in lower or higher tier due to the requested role will receive -100MMR strike.
+If the player wins the mogi the MMR gain will be deducted and if the player loses the mogi they will keep the MMR loss.

+N. Players who have an incorrect tag (2v2 & 4v4) or Lounge name (FFA) for more than 2 races will receive a -25 MMR strike.

+O. In FFA format events.
+Players must use their Lounge Nickname or a legible version.

+i.
+Players are allowed to use a shortened version, this must start with the first letter of your original Lounge name and must contain at least 4 legible characters.​

-O. Players may not use an in-game name or tag that is offensive, abusive towards others, contains inappropriate language, or violates any laws.
+P. Players may not use an in-game name or tag that is offensive, abusive towards others, contains inappropriate language, or violates any laws.
 Use of any offensive names or tag will result in a automatic 1 week mute from lounge, as well as possible punishment by MKCentral Staff.

-V. DISCONNECTIONS AND LAG
+VI.
+DISCONNECTIONS AND LAG

 A. If 3 or more players from at least 2 different teams disconnect (video proof or screenshot must be required), the race will not count and the room must be reopened.